Midterm 2 Practice Answers

 )

 Number of characters could be reasonable predictor of spam.
 Also, this plot supports differences in distributions.
-(I also included the predictors from Question 2 – winner
+(I also included the predictors from Question 2 – winner and urgent_subj in addition to dollar)

 spam_dollar_char_fit <- logistic_reg() |>